A Clinical Counseling Master's Degree Designed for Working Professionals

 Graduates of the program typically achieve the credential of Licensed Professional Counselors (LPC) through the Department of Regulatory Agencies (DORA) in Colorado, or the licensing agency in the states in which they reside.

-Clinical Mental Health Couseling students have the opportunity to take additional coursework toward becoming a Licensed Marriage and Family Therapist (LMFT).
+Clinical Mental Health Counseling students have the opportunity to take additional coursework toward becoming a Licensed Marriage and Family Therapist (LMFT).
+See the end of the Course of Study section below for details.

 CACREP Accreditation and National Certification